-Swimming pools were the most common location of drowning and submersion accidents that lead to hospitalisation, while natural bodies of water were the most common location for drowning deaths.
+Both swimming pools and natural bodies of water were common locations of drowning and submersion accidents that led to hospitalisation, while natural bodies of water were the most common location for drowning deaths.
 Males were 3.3 times as likely to die from drowning as females.
 Children aged under 5 had the highest rate of hospitalisation.

-This report summarises data on accidental drowning and submersion events.
+This report summarises data on accidental drowning and submersion events only.
 Intentional events are included under Self-harm injuries and suicide.
 Falling overboard from a watercraft is included under Transport accidents.